last updated 2023.06.11 1548 UTC changelog

-Who isn't fed up with the amount of spam from Chinese and Korean net blocks?
+Who isn't fed up with the amount of spam and constant net abuse from Chinese net blocks?
 China is not only a major spam source, but also provides bullet proof web and DNS hosting to the vast majority of p0rn, pillz, and other seedy web sites referenced by the URL's in spam (spamvertising).
 They know this, but do not care as foreign $$ are more important to them than your mail box is.
 Ironic that a country which goes to great lengths to censor net p0rn from it's own people is by far the world leader in hosting such sites.

-Using the lists on this site will result in the complete blocking of all email transactions from any node in net space assigned to China or Korea.
-If you run a business that depends on mail from those countries, you should probably either not use this data or investigate whitelisting the specific Chinese or Korean servers you need to get email from.
+Using the lists on this site will result in the complete blocking of all email transactions from any node in IPv4 net space assigned to China.
+If you run a business that depends on mail from those countries, you should probably either not use this data or investigate whitelisting the specific Chinese mail servers you need to get email from.